wp-plugins/ik-facebook/readme.txt

 3. This is the Display Options Settings page.

 == Changelog ==

+= 1.9.1 =
+* Update: Compatible with 3.6
+* Update: Adjust Settings Output for New Pro Options

 = 1.9 =
 * Update: cleans up the layout of the Settings screen